mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Processor-in-the-Loop-Automotive.md

 ---
-title: "Processor-in-the-Loop for an Automotive Control System"
+title: "Processor in the Loop Automotive Controller on an Arm Cortex M7 Fast Model"
-description: "This self-service project has students design, auto-generate, and processor-in-the-loop verify a safety-critical automotive control algorithm on an Arm Cortex-M7 Fast Model—gaining hands-on mastery of Simulink, Embedded Coder, and rigorous V-Model validation."
+description: "Verify a Simulink automotive controller by running processor-in-the-loop (PIL) tests on a virtual Arm Cortex M7 processor."
 subjects:
     - "Embedded Linux"
     - "RTOS Fundamentals"